European shares slip as commodity stocks extend losses

 * Actelion up after raising earnings forecast

-LONDON/MILAN, Oct 20 (Reuters) - European shares fell on Tuesday, after reaching five-weeks highs in the previous session, with mining and energy stocks extending losses in the wake of weak data this week from China.
+LONDON, Oct 20 (Reuters) - European shares fell on Tuesday, with mining and energy stocks extending losses in the wake of weak data this week from China, the world’s second-biggest economy.

-The pan-European FTSEurofirst 300 index, which had opened flat, lost ground to stand 0.85 percent lower, and the euro zone’s blue-chip Euro STOXX 50 index fell 0.9 percent.
+The pan-European FTSEurofirst 300 index, which had opened flat, lost ground to stand 0.6 percent lower, as did the euro zone’s blue-chip Euro STOXX 50 index.

-Traders said shares moved lower as investors took profits due to a lack of any particularly positive news to justify an extension of recent gains, with the focus remaining on U.S. earnings and the European Central Bank meeting this week.

-Miners such as Glencore and BHP Billiton fell for the second straight day in the aftermath of data from China on Monday, which showed growth in the world’s leading consumer of metals was at its slowest since the global financial crisis.
+Miners such as Glencore and BHP Billiton fell for the second session in a row in the aftermath of data from China on Monday, which showed growth in the world’s leading consumer of metals was at its slowest since the global financial crisis.

 Major energy stocks such as BP and Total also fell, with oil prices losing ground on concerns about oversupply and the health of the global economy.